Offline mode basics

 The following operations are not supported in offline mode: update, commit, integrate, tracking of the unversioned, locally deleted and modified without checkout files (unversioned files are shown as unchanged), and any other operations that require server connection.

 - Automatically, when the Perforce server becomes unavailable.
-IntelliJ IDEA switches to the offline mode automatically, and displays an offline notification in a pop-up window.
+PyCharm switches to the offline mode automatically, and displays an offline notification in a pop-up window.
 To enable this behaviour, select the Switch to offline mode automatically if Perforce is unavailable check box in the Perforce page of the Settings dialog box.

 - Manually at anytime, by choosing Work Offline on the main menu. and select